Bonattii/expenses-tracker/README.md

 - Update expenses or incomes
 - Delete expenses or incomes

+## Next Features to be implemented

+- Handle bigInt values
+- Separate expenses by division
+- Separate expenses by categories

 ## Credits

 - The dashboard page was inspire on this person work [safwanAzman](https://tailwindcomponents.com/u/safwanazman)